ngnrsaa/qflex/docs/input_formats.md

 values:     A comma-separated list in parentheses with no spaces of integer values
             to be assigned to the index during the cut.
 Can be empty.
 indices:    The index or indices to apply the cut.

+Example:
+cut (0,1) 24 42 -> This would cut betwen tensors 24 and 42 and project the values 1 and 0 on the cut.
 ```

 Sample ordering files can be found under [qflex/ordering](/ordering).